Annual Report of the WG on Discrimination against Women in Law and in Practice 2012, para. 27

 - 2014

-Eliminating discrimination against women in cultural and family life, with a focus on the family as a cultural space 2015, para.
-60
+Eliminating discrimination against women in economic and social life with a focus on economic crisis 2014, para.
+66

 - Original document